“Getting the job done”

 Our brains love to look at things in black in white.
 To make things simpler.
 Less stressful.
 So, if we don’t have the time or energy to make a fabulous dinner, we decide that a drive-thru or delivery is the way to go.
 And that’s faster… right?
-Nope.
+Not necessarily.

-In reality, you can whip up a simple, nutritious meal faster than DoorDash drops off your not-quite-correct order and charges you a big, fat fee.
+In reality, you can whip up a simple, nutritious meal faster than DoorDash arrives.

-So I pivoted to a simple stir-fry with most of the same ingredients and a dash of this and that.
+So I pivoted to a simple stir-fry with the ingredients I had, plus a dash of this and that.
 Dinner was ready in 25 minutes.
-I got the job done.
+Mission accomplished.

 And guess what?
-This stir-fry was tasty!
-Plus I spent less money using higher-quality ingredients than what most restaurants offer.
+Not only was the stir-fry tasty and nutritious, I’d spent far less money on higher-quality ingredients than what most restaurants would offer.

-1. Plan dinners before the work week.
+1. Plan before the work week.
 Slot easier & faster dinners on nights when you’ll be short on time or get home late.
-If menu planning sounds akin to walking through mud, I feel you.
-But I promise, it saves time later and truly reduces stress!

-2. Keep individual portions of proteins in the freezer (i.e. chicken, salmon, burgers) or cabinet (i.e. canned salmon, chicken, beans).
-You can whip any of these into a meal in under 30 min.
-Add in some salad greens or steam a vegetable.
-Voila, dinner.
+2. Freeze individual portions of easy-to-cook proteins (i.e. chicken, salmon, burgers) or keep options in your pantry (i.e. canned salmon, chicken, and beans).
+You can quickly whip up any of these into a meal paired with salad greens or steamed vegetable.

 3. Double up on Sunday dinners, like this chicken curry.
 Freeze leftovers in freezer-safe mason jars, then enjoy a home-cooked meal later with zero effort!

-4. Embrace the Grab & Go concept: Stock your fridge with bite-sized and other easy whole foods.
+4. Embrace the Grab & Go concept for any meal: Stock your fridge with bite-sized whole foods.
 Then combine proteins, fats and carbs for a balanced meal.
-Examples: boiled eggs, canned salmon, walnuts, berries, cherry tomatoes, feta cheese, olives, mini peppers and carrot strips.
-This works for any meal.
+Examples: boiled eggs, walnuts, berries, cherry tomatoes, feta cheese, olives, mini peppers and carrot strips.

 Previous